INTEROPERABLE BIODIVERSITY UNIT

 The area-based biodiversity unit has the following components:

-UNIT = AREA (1 hectare) for TIME (1 month) with INTEGRITY (scale from 0 to 1, as determined by bespoke methodologies) categorized by VALUE (Platinum, Gold, Silver, Bronze)
+UNIT = (1 hectare) for (1 month) with (scale from 0 to 1, as determined by bespoke methodologies) categorized by (Platinum, Gold, Silver, Bronze)

 Where the dimensions are: